Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Utah Stats and Trends

-- In Utah's 13 games this season, it has four wins against the spread.

-- Utah's games this season have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- Utah's games this season have eclipsed the over/under six times in 10 opportunities (60%).

-- Utah is 4-5 against the spread and 10-2 overall when the team records more than 20.9 points.
+- Utah is 4-5 against the spread and 10-2 overall in games when it puts up more than 20.9 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.